Thermodynamics of AdS planar black holes and holography: AdS/CFT holography

 Now, we identify the temperature $T$ of the boundary conformal fluid defined by (\ref{eq4048}) with that defined by (\ref{eq2048}).
 As a consequence, we obtain a relation between the redshifted local temperatures of the planar BH and the large Schwarzschild BH measured near the AdS boundary

+Here, the quantity $R$ is a cutoff near the AdS boundary with spherically symmetric geometry, and $\epsilon$ is the corresponding cutoff with planar geometry.
+We introduce these cutoffs to regularize the entropy of the conformal fluid at the AdS boundary, so it is natural to assume that $R/\ell$ and $\ell/\epsilon$ are of the same order of magnitude.
 Hence, the large AdS Schwarzschild BH appears as hot as the corresponding planar BH.
-Using (\ref{eq1033}) and (\ref{eq1011}) with $\rho_{\rm pl}=\ell$ we can express the horizon temperature of the large AdS Schwarzschild BH in terms of the a planar BH temperature
+Using (\ref{eq1033}) and (\ref{eq1011}) with $\rho_{\rm pl}=\ell$ we can express the horizon temperature of the large AdS Schwarzschild BH in terms of the planar BH temperature

 Equations (\ref{eq1033}) and (\ref{eq1034}), as our main result, are obtained by invoking the AdS/CFT conjecture and assuming that the temperature of an AdS planar BH can be fixed by imposing the entropy area law.
-In this way, we have found that the temperature of a large Schwarzschild BH and that of the corresponding planar BH as seen by an observer near the AdS boundary is of the same order of magnitude.
+The main assumption leading to equation (\ref{eq1033}) is the identification of the total entropy of the CFT at the holographic boundary with the horizon entropy of the BH in the bulk.
+In the case of spherical symmetry, this identification yields the black-body radiation temperature of the conformal fluid expressed in terms of the BH horizon temperature $T_+$ via equation (\ref{eq2047}).
+Similarly, in the case of planar symmetry, the same identification yields the black-body temperature of the conformal fluid expressed in terms of the planar BH temperature $T_{\rm pl}$ via equation (\ref{eq2048}).
+Combining equations (\ref{eq2047}) and (\ref{eq2048}) we obtain (\ref{eq1033}).
+Then, equation (\ref{eq1034}) is a direct consequence of (\ref{eq1033}) since the cutoffs $R/\ell$ and $\ell/\epsilon$ are assumed to be of the same order of magnitude.
+The physical meaning of equations (\ref{eq1033}) and (\ref{eq1034}) is quite clear: the temperature of a large Schwarzschild BH and that of the corresponding planar BH, as seen by an observer near the AdS boundary, are of the same order of magnitude.
+This result is significant as it resolves the horizon temperature ambiguity of the large AdS Schwarzschild BH and its relation to the AdS planar BH.